SDK Authentication

 Quick Test (cURL)

-# Test public endpoint
+# Test against the public community SaaS

-curl -X POST https://staging-eu.getaxonflow.com/api/v1/request \
+curl -X POST https://try.getaxonflow.com/api/v1/request \

 -H "Content-Type: application/json" \